 Troy and Joan put this newbie to ease with an off-air Hangout prior to going live.
 Unfortunately a wave a panic hit when we officially started, so I suggest just skimming over :20-:60 where I awkwardly introduce myself and get to the real interest of the podcast-our conversation on collaboration.
 While my collaborative work exists at a broad level, Troy is a classroom teacher and Joan is a school technology specialist.
 Listening to these two share their recent classroom collaboration experiences reminded me what matters most about the work we all do.
-I encourage you to visit http://edreach.us/podcast/flipped-learning-73-teacher-collaboration/ and add your comments to the discussion there.
+I encourage you to visit http://edreach.us/podcast/flipped-learning-73-teacher-collaboration/ and add your comments to the discussion there (sorry, the podcast has been removed from its host site).
 Do you have a favorite collaborative tool?
 What skills do you see as being essential to collaborative learning?
 As an educator how has your ability to collaborate with colleagues changed with access to technology?

 There were two books mentioned in the podcast and I thought they would be worth mentioning here as well.
 I brought up Teaching the iGeneration: 5 Easy Ways to Introduce Essential Skills With Web 2.0 Tools by Ferriter and Garry.
 When I was a district level tech integration specialist, I facilitated a book study focused around developing digital citizens.
 The book served as a catalyst for great dialogue and it provided super resources available in the link above.
 Joan shared Academic Conversations: Classroom Talk that Fosters Critical Thinking and Content Understandings by Zwiers and Crawford.
 The link has some interesting background in addition to the aspects Joan mentions in the podcast.
 I like that the author includes the action research around the topic.